mtumilowicz/rust-rocket-workshop/README.txt

     * allocates on stack by default
     * to test online: https://play.rust-lang.org/
 1. ownership and borrowing
+    * Paring these principles down to the simplest possible examples: let mut x = 10;
+      let r1 = &x;
+      let r2 = &x; // ok: multiple shared borrows permitted x += 10; // error: cannot assign to `x` because it is borrowed let m = &mut x; // error: cannot borrow `x` as mutable because it is
+      // also borrowed as immutable
+      println!("{}, {}, {}", r1, r2, m); // the references are used here,
+      // so their lifetimes must last
+      // at least this long

+      let mut y = 20;
+      let m1 = &mut y;
+      let m2 = &mut y; // error: cannot borrow as mutable more than once let z = y; // error: cannot use `y` because it was mutably borrowed
     • You can move values from one owner to another.
 This allows you to build, rearrange, and tear down the tree.
     • Very simple types like integers, floating-point numbers, and characters are